Clear Light of Day: Language

 Each of the languages in Clear Light of Day represents different things.
-Urdu is the language of culture, refinement, and knowledge.
+Urdu is the language of culture, refinement and knowledge.
 Hindi is considered every day, mundane and banal.
-Additionally the repeated examples of poetry emphasize the beauty of the one language compared to the other as more often than not they are in Urdu.
+Additionally the repeated examples of poetry emphasise the beauty of the one language compared to the other as more often than not they are in Urdu.
 Raja expounds how an Urdu poet could do that in a single couplet.
 Urdu symbolizes Raja and the Ali's culture and sophistication.

 Nature

 Nature is omnipresent in Anita Desai's Clear Light of Day.
 The children are constantly in the garden to escape the stuffy interior.
 Gatherings happen outside, such as at Hyder Ali's house and the Misra's; Tara's guilt is physically represented by bees; Nature is present even on clothes and in the poetry that Bim and Raja recite.
 It is significant that the novel begins with a description of the garden ("the koels began to call before daylight"), and Anita Desai clearly places an emphasis on setting.
 Nature in the novel is a source of entertainment, but more significantly, it is often analogous to the relationships and actions of the characters.

 The first function of Nature in the novel is as a source of entertainment and learning for the Das children.
 The first instance of this is when Tara, at the very beginning of the story, thinking she has seen a pearl, finds a snail instead and plays with it, as she did when they were children, performing "the rites of childhood over the creature".
 A few pages later, Tara muses over the "rustic pleasures" that she used to derive from the garden, longing to run to the guava trees and find a whole one to bite into.
 The garden is their source of refreshment in the heat of summer, and the nature filled surroundings provide Tara with reprieve from the business of her city life.
 The garden is "overgrown", "neglected" and "uncontrolled", not perfect and square, so she feels like she can relax and forget about her engagement book.
 It also shows the contrast between Tara and Bim.